 The right provider matters

 It boils back down to finding the right cloud service provider.
-Should you choose to manage your cloud yourself, you’ll want a solid support team and be prepared to pay extra for support in your cloud plan.
-You could also seek a managed cloud provider who can provide direct support and expertise when it comes time to analyze your bill.
+Should you choose to manage your cloud yourself, you’ll want a solid internal support team and be prepared to pay extra for external support.
+If you choose a managed service provider, look for one who can provide direct support and expertise when it comes time to analyze your bill.

 In the case of hybrid cloud, we’re talking about multiple clouds and potential multiple providers, what with combining your public cloud services with either a private cloud or legacy IT solution.
 For this, a cloud aggregator may prove helpful.
 Remember, a cloud aggregator is someone who negotiates and distributes cloud services from vendors in an effort to be as cost effective as possible.
 This may include offering the aggregator’s own services as a cloud provider.